MakeMeSenpai/the_damned/README.md

 ### How To Play
 - There's no game to play quite yet!
 I've been having touble with Pygames blit functions.

+### More Lore
+- In a world that is blind to the good of magic, mid evil kingdoms set to vanquish all evils.
+Forced into hiding again and again, you now wish to take over the land. and it seems that other magical beings are starting to detest the humans as well...
+- The Angel:
+    - Coming to this place to help those in need.
+You have been long appriciated by those who had fallen deathly ill.
+This was until they saw your wings... the kingdom has now claimed you guilty of which craft!
+Infecting the poor souls, and the sick you have helped now want you dead.
+Even the rightous can be considered monsters.
+Your goal is to reclaim the land for the Holy Father.
+- The Demon:
+    - Escaping from hell is no easy task.
+You find joy in slaughtering the weak.
+Damn them all!
+But now everyone knows about the monster you really are, and now want you dead.
+Your will is your own.
+Too much pride isn't always a bad thing and niehter is greed.
+They will feel your wrath as you take over the land.
+- The Vampire:
+    - You have been around for longer than you can rememeber.
+Must have been 4, or even 500 years since you first sunk your teeth into that windows neck.
+You spend most of your time reading, and enjoying elegancy.
+But the towns folk started to realize that people were disappearing.
+The night watch became more and more difficult to hide from, and you were caught in the act.
+Now the inputant humans want you dead.
+The daywalkers are nothing but insolent cattle, and now you must put them in their place.
+- The WereWolf:
+    - You found out with when you were 10 just what you were... blacking out and killing your childhood best friend.
+Werewolves have a lack of controll, especailly when young.
+Every full moon the tranformation period lasting longer, fur growing longer, and teeth growing sharper.
+It's not your fault you were born this way.
+You just wanted to be like everybody else.
+The last full moon as always changed you into your form, and you have better learned how to control it.
+However, now you just won't turn back.
+Stuck in your howling state, some noisey kids had peeped into your window and had sworn to see a monster.
+Now the townsmen want you dead.
+You tried to be friends with them, and you tried to be them; But time and time again they take.
+May vengence be yours.

 ___
 ## Conclusion